 |Your baby shows excitement when food is offered.||Your baby slows the pace of eating. |

 |Your baby uses sounds, words or signs to indicate hunger.|

 Your baby’s hunger and fullness cues are an essential part of the feeding process.
-Denying your child food when she is hungry or trying to feed your child more when she is telling you she’s done has the potential to interfere with this natural ability to self-regulate food consumption.
+Denying your child food when she is hungry (which could be interpreted as restriction) or trying to feed your child more when she is telling you she’s done (something called pressure to eat) has the potential to interfere with this natural ability to self-regulate food consumption.

 All this is terrific in theory, but you’ve got a real baby you’re dealing with!
 You may be wondering…

 “What if my baby doesn’t eat all the food I’ve made for her?”

 “What if my baby is still hungry after I’ve fed her enough food for the day?”